Fowthy/studionest/docs/autoscaler-research.md

 This document describes the process and the results of performance testing for our Kubernetes-based application using the Kubernetes Autoscaler and Apache JMeter for stress testing.

+*Note: During the course of our performance testing and analysis, I exhausted my AWS credits.
+As a result, I decided to migrate the entire Kubernetes deployment from AWS EKS to Google Cloud's GKE (Google Kubernetes Engine).
+This migration had an impact on the testing process and results, which I have noted and addressed in the relevant sections below.*

 ## Table of Contents

 - [System Overview](#system-overview)